greendevio/greendev/README.md

 * GreenDev assumes that most software pieces will land in production and should be nurtured that way.

-* GreenDev favors self service automation over manual processes and steps.
+* GreenDev favours self-service automation over manual processes and steps.

 * GreenDev is about a sustainable practices in development (eg learning, sharing)